tilde-nlp/domino-e-user-simulator/README.md

 The User Simulator is built on top of [Playwright](https://github.com/microsoft/playwright), a powerful framework for web testing and automation.
 Playwright enables cross-browser testing (Chromium, Firefox, and WebKit) through a single API.
 This project wraps Playwright in a containerized environment that includes the Playwright framework, test scripts, and APIs, allowing external systems — such as the DOMINO-E Dispatcher — to manage and trigger test execution.

-# DockerWright
+# Content of the Repository
+The repository is organized as follows:
-DockerWright is a set of tests for Playwright.
-All tests are under DockerWright/tests See Playwright docs for how to write them.
+- *DockerWright* is a set of tests for Playwright.
+All tests are under DockerWright/tests.
+See Playwright docs for how to write them.

 After any changes in the tests, rebuild DockerWright and make sure the image is available to DockerWrightManager

-# DockerWrightManager
+- *DockerWrightManager*

-DockerWrightManager is a .NET web app that runs DockerWright images as jobs in Kubernetes and serves the test results.
+ is a .NET web app that runs DockerWright images as jobs in Kubernetes and serves the test results.

 ## Relevant configuration keys - see appsettings.json for defaults and format